NixOS Pins and Needles

 stratified design approach to

-modules to work for a purpose
+prevent myself from wasting NixOS modules to work for a purpose

 that it was not designed for.

-the NixOS
+Nixpkgs, the NixOS implementation, lets

 you spin up system abstractions in your sleep and while this is good for writing

-is amazing for writing massive amounts of system
+packages NixOS and Guix is amazing for writing massive amounts of system

 packages quickly.

-and does something useful is a basic
+imports and does something useful is a basic

 knowledge piece.
 Every singular piece of knowledge is saved, and whether used or